 What is big data?

-Big data is about sorting, understanding and gaining knowledge from this mass of facts and figures.
-It can then be used to inform decision-making, find cost savings, and improve products and services.
+Therefore, big data is about sorting, understanding and gaining knowledge from this mass of facts and figures.
+It can then be used to find cost savings, and improve products and services.
 In addition, all of this data - which can include personal records - must be kept safe if an organisation wants to retain public trust.